Community Matters

 What can students expect from the courses?

-The online courses take approximately 4 hours to complete and can be taken in segments.
-Students will have access to the program 24 hours a day and can complete the courses at their own pace before scheduled deadlines.
-It is essential that students complete all courses from start to finish to ensure an effective curricular and prevention experience.
+The online courses take approximately four hours and can be taken in segments.
+Students can access the program 24 hours a day and complete the courses at their own pace before scheduled deadlines.
+Students must complete all courses from start to finish to ensure an effective curricular and prevention experience.

 What is the content of the courses?

-The courses consist of a pre- and post-test, informational chapters, interactive activities, and three surveys.
+The courses include pre- and post-test, informational chapters, interactive activities, and three surveys.
 Topics include:

 • How media, family, & social expectations shape ideas & behaviors